What is Phishing?

 Pharming is very similar to phishing.
 Pharming involves providing you with a link that secretly directs you to a copy-cat website.
 Everything APPEARS legitimate because the scammer has created a website that looks like one you are used to seeing.
 Graphics, company logos, and links that look like a financial institution’s website can be deceiving, but keep in mind that NO FINANCIAL INSTITUTION WILL EMAIL YOU AND ASK FOR ALL OF YOUR SENSITIVE INFORMATION.

 How to Protect Yourself

-- Before giving sensitive information, verify that there is an icon that looks like a “lock” on the web browser status bar, or verify that “https” is at the beginning of the web address.
+Before giving sensitive information, verify that there is an icon that looks like a “lock” on the web browser status bar, or verify that “https” is at the beginning of the web address.
 The “s” stands for “secure."
-Unsecure sites will only have “http” with no “s."
+Unsecured sites will only have “http” with no “s."

 Since identity theft from online scams is the fastest growing crime today, you want to be sure that you have implemented the following at the very least: